- ホーム

 This book is essential reading for architects and community groups working together to create lasting, meaningful places: a practical toolkit for architects and communities reimagining places together.

 As more groups take ownership of the buildings, spaces and services that matter to them, architects are being asked to work in new ways.
-This hands-on guide introduces a community design lens to help architects and community-led organisations collaborate effectively on projects with long-term public benefit.
-If you are part of a community-led organisation, this toolkit will also enable you get the most out of working with an architect.
+This hands-on guide introduces a community design lens to help architects and community-led organisations collaborate effectively on projects for long-term public benefit.
+If you are part of a community-led organisation, this toolkit will also enable you to get the most out of working with an architect.

 Contents